Jakub-Muszynski/Fruits-advanced-Programming-Project/README.md

 This repository is dedicated to creating working Java programming code, All code must fully commented and  use a standard naming convention for all classes, objects and variables.

-the working programming code must include the following:
+the working programming code must include the following-

 An Apple subclass which inherits from Fruit which consists of:
 - At least two properties